 G. Install insulation in accessible walls and floors

-the exterior walls or floors over an unconditioned space.
-Accessible walls
+exterior walls or floors over an unconditioned space.
+Accessible walls shall

-shall not include above grade foundation walls of basements.
-If there is
+not include above grade foundation walls of basements.
+If there is insufficient

-insufficient space for the installation of the recommended "R "
+space for the installation of the recommended "R " value, then the

 11. Occupancy Standards

 any private agreements between the landlord and occupant providing for more

 restrictive occupancy standards, the maximum occupancy standards shall be:

 B. The maximum number of occupants in any rental dwelling

 unit shall not exceed the total of two times the number of bedrooms and the